She: A History of Adventure: Plot

-Horace Holly, a young Cambridge University professor, is visited by Vincey, a colleague who, convinced that he will soon die, charges him with the task of raising his young son, Leo.
+Horace Holly, a young Cambridge University professor, is visited by Vincey, a colleague who is convinced that he will soon die.
+Vincey charges Holly with the task of raising his young son, Leo.
 He gives Holly a locked iron box, with instructions that it is not to be opened until Leo's 25th birthday.
 Holly agrees.
 Vincey is found dead the next day, and Holly raises the boy as his own.
 When the box is opened they discover the ancient "Sherd of Amenartas".
+The Sherd describes an ancient love triangle between Amenartas, She, and Kallikrates.
+She kills Kallikrates, and Amenartas charges her son with revenge.
+The son attempted the task without success, and passed the quest on to his son, who also failed.
+So did the quest pass through the generations, until Vincey passed it to Leo.

-Holly, Leo, and their servant, Job, follow instructions on the Sherd and travel to eastern Africa.
+Although Holly disbelieves the story, Leo decides to investigate.
+The two, along with their servant, Job, follow instructions on the Sherd and travel to eastern Africa.
 After surviving a shipwreck, they and their Arab captain, Mahomed, journey into the African interior where they are captured by the savage Amahagger people.
 The adventurers learn that the natives are ruled by a fearsome white queen who is worshipped as Hiya or "She-who-must-be-obeyed".
 Billali, chief of one of the Amahagger tribes, takes charge of the three men, introducing them to the ways of his people.
 One of the Amahagger maidens, Ustane, takes a liking to Leo and, by kissing him and embracing him publicly, weds him according to Amahagger custom.
 Leo, likewise, grows very fond of her.

 Billali leaves to report the white men's arrival to the queen.
-In his absence, some of the Amahagger become restless and seize Mahomed, intending to eat him as part of a ritual "hot pot".
+In his absence, some of the Amahagger become restless and attempt to eat Mahomed as part of a ritual "hot pot".
 Holly shoots and kills several of the Amahagger, accidentally killing Mahomed in the process.
-Leo is gravely wounded in a struggle, and Ustane saves his life by throwing herself onto his prostrate body.
+Leo is gravely wounded in the ensuing struggle, and Ustane saves his life by throwing herself onto his prostrate body.
 Billali returns and declares that the three men are under the queen's protection.
-Ustane faithfully attends to Leo, but his condition worsens.
+Ustane faithfully attends to Leo, but his condition worsens, especially when the queen summons them and they are forced to traverse the swamps linking the kingdom.